Texas Power of Attorney Forms

 What is a Texas Power of Attorney?

-A Texas Power of Attorney is a document that establishes the necessary legal requirements for an individual to delegate particular tasks and duties of their choosing to another person.
-State law does not impose heavy requirements for a Power of Attorney to be enacted—the Principal is the only party required to sign the document, no witnesses or a Notary Public is necessary, and the document does not need to be filed with a court.
+A Texas Power of Attorney is a document that establishes the necessary legal requirements for an individual to particular tasks and duties of their choosing to another person.
+State law does not impose heavy requirements for a non-medical POA to be enacted—the principal and Notary Public are the only parties required to sign the document. and the document does not need to be filed with a court.
 That being said, arranging for at least two (2) witnesses or an authorized individual, such as a Notary Public, to acknowledge their signature will best safeguard the Principal’s interests and help to ensure the process is lawfully conducted.

 - Texas Power of Attorney Laws – (Title 2, Chapter 751, “Durable Powers of Attorney”) and (Title 2, Chapter 166, “Advance Directives Act”)